ma-1308/ADMIN-DASHBOARD/README.md

 🛠️ What I Built

-An admin dashboard that is  fully responsive designed to manage online courses, students, and instructors.
+An admin dashboard that is  responsive designed to manage online courses, students, and instructors.
 Includes a modern UI layout with a left sidebar, top navigation bar, and dynamic content sections for quick insights.

 Key Features